Fire Emblem Fates: Development

 The previous title in the series, Fire Emblem Awakening, was planned to be the last in the series due to decreasing sales.
 The game was a worldwide commercial success, prompting Nintendo to greenlight a new entry.
 Fates was co-developed by regular Fire Emblem developer Intelligent Systems and Nintendo SPD, with the main staff of Awakening returning to their respective roles for Fates: they were Intelligent Systems's Kouhei Maeda as director, Nintendo SPD director Genki Yokota, Nintendo producer Hitoshi Yamagami, art director Toshiyuki Kusakihara, and character designer Yūsuke Kozaki.
 Yokota's work on the game ran parallel with his work on Xenoblade Chronicles X. Masahiro Higuchi, Awakenings project manager, came on board as a producer.
 According to the original staff, the request for a sequel was a shock as they had all developed Awakening assuming it would be the last in the series.
 During its early design stages, Fates was given the working title "Fire Emblem 3DS II".
 The game's cutscenes were animated by Studio Anima, returning from Awakening, while storyboarding was handled by Spooky Graphic.
 To develop the multiple versions, one core team worked on the game's shared assets, while additional teams handled individual level design.

 The gameplay was refined and expanded from the version they used in Awakening.
 The "My Castle" feature was suggested by Maeda as an alternative activity for players, and to provide a means for getting to know the main characters outside battle.
 The amount of content included in the feature made some staff comment that it could be its own game.
 The social elements of My Castle were originally going to be exclusive to StreetPass, but it was suggested that players in areas with low StreetPass activity should be able to access the functions through a normal Internet connection.
 Some ideas thought up by Maeda for earlier titles, such as the Dragon Vein ability and the way skills were inherited by second generation characters, were also implemented.
 Due to the necessity for multiple versions, map designing became a larger task than anticipated, with very few maps being shared between versions.
 The Phoenix Mode was included to bring new fans into the series, a philosophy that they had neglected up until Awakening and improved for Fates.
-For the first time in the Fire Emblem series, the option for the main character to marry a character of the same sex was included: the potential male and female partners respectively appear in Conquest and Birthright, and both appear in Revelation.
+For the first time in the Fire Emblem series, the option for the main character to marry a character of the same sex was included: the potential male and female partners, Niles and Rhajat, respectively appear in Conquest and Birthright, and both appear in Revelation.
 According to Nintendo, this move was done to reflect the diversity of their player base.